thedatasnok/webshop/README.md

 - ClusterIssuer for TLS certificates
 - ExternalDNS for setting up DNS records (optional)
-- Storage provisioner for the persistant volume claims
+- Storage provisioner for the persistent volume claims

 If you wish to run the stack using Docker Compose, you can use the [docker-compose.prod.yml](docker-compose.prod.yml) file.
 For HTTPS to work, you will have to modify the commented out segments of the Traefik reverse proxy service.